alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/software_history.md

 - AWS Lambda released in 2014.
 - Confluent founded in 2014.
 - Sourcegraph Seed raised in 2015.
 - Yandex open sources ClickHouse in 2016.
+- Prometheus accepted by CNCF as second incubated product.
 - GitHub moved to Kubernetes in 2017.
 - Snowflake IPO in 2020.
 - Confluent IPO in 2021.